What is Sustiva and how is it used?

 - swelling of your face

-to check your liver before you start SUSTIVA and during treatment.
-Liver
+liver before you start SUSTIVA and during treatment.
+Tell your doctor right

 - your skin or the white part of your eyes turns yellow (jaundice)